Implementing Visual Supports in the Classroom for Autism Success

 1. Choice Boards:

 • Introduce the Board: Take a moment to explain how to use the choice board.
 Show them how to make selections and encourage them to use it during activities.
-This promotes engagement and independence, which is so important!
+This and independence, which is so important!

 2. Graphic Organizers: